-- 45. The allegations contained in paragraphs 1 through 44 are hereby re-alleged and incorporated herein. - 46.
-The Defendants engaged in unfair or deceptive acts or practices when they failed to honor consumers' cancellation requests after their health clubs substantially changed operations beginning in March 2020. - 47.
-The Defendants substantially changed their operations on or around March 16, 2020 when it closed all of their health clubs in Massachusetts.
-The health clubs remained closed for approximately four months. - 48.
-The Defendants' operations remained substantially changed when they partially reopened in early July 2020 because they were is operating at only 40% capacity, such that the majority of its members cannot access their health clubs, and TSI has a prohibition on use of significant amenities including pools and group exercise classes. - 49.
-In some cases, the Defendants told members they had to cancel their contracts in person or by sending a certified letter despite the on-going health risks because of the COVID-19 pandemic and despite the Defendants not having employees at the physical locations to cancel memberships. - 50.
-The Defendants did not cancel consumers' memberships and provide a pro-rata refunds within 15 days of receipt of the consumers' cancellation requests as required by G.L. c.
+- 34. The allegations contained in paragraphs 1 through 33 are hereby re-alleged and incorporated herein. - 35.
+TSI engaged in unfair or deceptive acts or practices when it failed to honor consumers' cancellation requests after its health clubs substantially changed operations beginning in March 2020. - 36.
+TSI substantially changed its operations on or around March 16, 2020 when it closed all of its health clubs in Massachusetts.
+The health clubs remained closed for approximately four months. - 37.
+TSI operations remained substantially changed when it partially reopened in early July 2020 because it is operating at only 40% capacity, such that the majority of its members cannot access their health clubs, and TSI has a prohibition on use of significant amenities including pools and group exercise classes. - 38.
+In some cases, TSI told members they had to cancel their contracts in person or by sending a certified letter despite the on-going health risks because of the COVID-19 pandemic and despite TSI not having employees at the physical locations to cancel memberships. - 39.
+TSI did not cancel consumers' memberships and provide a pro-rata refunds within 15 days of receipt of the consumers' cancellation requests as required by G.L. c.
 93 § 82.